-Is there a legal standard for an asbestos survey?
+Is there a legal standard for asbestos surveys?

 Yes.
 There is a Health & Safety Executive guidance document about this.
 It details the required quality and provides detail on what is expected when carrying out an asbestos survey.
 The survey guide also details the exact information that an asbestos report should contain.
 This HSE guidance document is Asbestos: The survey guide HSG264.

-Oracle are UKAS accredited to undertake all asbestos survey types as detailed within the HSE asbestos surveys guidance document.
+Oracle are UKAS accredited to undertake all types of asbestos surveys as detailed within the HSE asbestos surveys guidance document.
 (UKAS Accredited Inspection Body No.4600)

 Are asbestos surveys required by law?